handley-lab/2022-cambridge-iccs/README.md

 - via conda
 - via your system installation (`apt-get`, `yum`, `pacman`, etc) (none of these packages are controversial),

-The way that I do it when not using my arch system packages is with virtual environments:
+The way I do it when not using my arch system packages is with virtual environments:
 ```bash
 python -m venv my_venv
 source venv/bin/activate